 Common Myths About Montessori Education: Debunking Misconceptions

-Savannah Luman
+Ms. Savannah

 At Amelia Island Montessori School, we are proud to offer an education that fosters independence, creativity, and a love of learning.
 However, Montessori education is often surrounded by myths and misunderstandings.
 Let’s clear up some of the most common myths: